TarikVUT/Monitoring-Linux-terminal/README.md

     Common Name (eg, your name or your server's hostname) []: rsyslog-server.com
     ```

-> [!NOTE]
-> The "Common Name" field will later be compared to the rsyslog configuration (specifically the $InputTCPServerStreamDriverPermittedPeer configuration field).
-If this field is incorrectly populated, two-way TLS authentication will fail.

    2. Check that the key is formatted correctly: